nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Tags the relevant information to the person at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
+* Alphabets in the input tag values will be converted to lowercase.
 * Input tag values will be added to the existing tags in their respective fields.
+* If the new input tag values are the same as existing tags, then nothing will be added.

 Constraints:
 * At least one of the prefixes must be provided.